-- 1. Base Salary;
+- Base Salary

-- 2. Cash Bonus;
+- Bonus

-- 3. Stock Options; and
+- Stock Options

-- 4. Retirement-Related/Long-Term Compensation.
+- Retirement-Related/Long-Term Compensation

-Further, we believe it is appropriate to allow executives certain modest perquisites as discussed below.
+Further, we believe it is appropriate to allow executives certain modest perquisites as discussed later in this CD&A.

 The Committee considers Base Salary, Cash Bonus (which is referred to as Non-Equity Incentive Compensation Plan in the Summary Compensation Table), Retirement-Related/Long-Term Compensation, Director Fees, Insurance Benefits and other perquisites to be cash-based compensation.